KitsapSolutions/nginx-configurations/README.md

 Also, configurations for Let's Encrypt.

 The Wordpress configuration allows use of SFTP for uploading and updating directly into Wordpress.
-It also allows use of the Nginx Helper Plugin.
+It also allows use of the Nginx Helper plugin.

 I should also note that these configurations are secure and score A+ at [SSL Labs Test](https://www.ssllabs.com/ssltest/index.html).